foroozandehgroup/esrpoise/_sources/setup.rst.txt

                                      nfactor=5,
                                      callback=shape_bw,
                                      callback_args=(7770,))

     # NB: '(7770,)' is equivalent to 'tuple([7770])'

-Note that we first have to import the modules, then defining the function before writing the actual optimisation script.
+Note that we first have to import the modules and then define the callback function before finally writing the actual optimisation script.

 with user-defined cost function (advanced)
 ------------------------------------------